Tim Harris (attorney): Corey Atchison case

 In 1991, Harris was the assistant prosecutor who tried the case against Corey Atchison.
 Atchison had been accused of the murder of James Lane in August 1990 in Tulsa.
 On June 18 2019, the conviction of Corey Atchison was overturned and he was determined innocent after Tulsa County district Judge Sharon Holmes found the initial trial involved witness coercion and the failure to timely inform his defense counsel of evidence.

 Harris "denied claims that misconduct had marred the trial, calling claims of witness coercion 'absurd.'"
 Harris claims that "he had never coerced, forced testimony or presented false testimony in his career."
 Current Tulsa County District Attorney Steve Kunzweiler defended Harris's tenure as DA.

 Attorneys for the Oklahoma Innocence Project accused Harris of not wanting to admit the system "made a mistake" and that argued Harris's stance "keeps hundreds of requests pouring into the Oklahoma Innocence Project each year from men and women."
 In 2020, a Dateline NBC investigative episode aired about Corey Atchison and Malcolm Scott's cases.

 Michelle Murphy case

 In 2019, Harris was accused of conspiring against wrongfully convicted Michelle Murphy, whose conviction was later overturned.
 She served 20 years before exoneration, being sentenced around the same time as April Wilkens.
 In 2014, arguments were heard on whether Harris should be "held in contempt for what Murphy's attorneys" said were "false statements."
 Harris had the file sealed by the Judge William Kellough so that the case cannot be reexamined.

+The Innocence Project took over Murphy’s case in 2014.
+A judge then ordered that new DNA testing be conducted on biological evidence.
+Prosecutor Harris had initially implied at Murphy’s 1995 trial that blood found at the scene of her baby’s murder belonged to Murphy.
+Twenty years after she was convicted of the crime, testing showed that it was not her blood after all.
+According to the Tulsa World, Tim Harris all along possessed a 1995 report from the Oklahoma State Bureau of Investigation showing that Murphy’s blood type was different from that found at the scene.
+A judge later rejected attempts by Harris detractors to have him found in contempt for having “purposefully and willfully misled the jury” in the Murphy case.